YourNiceCv

 Q: Can an ATS read PDF files?

-Q: Should I use a creative CV design to stand out?
+Q: Should I use a creative resume design to stand out?

 Q: How do I know if a company is using an ATS?